 Mumford was significant in transforming the College of Agriculture from a struggling school to one of the top programs in the country.
 A capable administrator, he sought out highly qualified faculty, increasing their number from five to seventy-five during his tenure.

-Mumford is honored today through the Mumford Awards, annual honors given to College of Agriculture faculty and staff for outstanding service, teaching, advising, and research.
+Mumford is honored today through the Mumford Awards, annual honors given to College of Agriculture faculty, staff, alumni, and friends for outstanding service, teaching, advising, and research.

 Text and research by Aleksandra Kinlen